 2020 Tillman Scholar

-Peter James Kiernan is a lifelong New Yorker who, being intimately affected by the events of 9/11, enlisted in the U.S. Marine Corps after his 18th birthday.
-Peter immediately excelled, and became the youngest Marine Raider in the history of the Marine Special Operations Command (MARSOC).
-The military taught Peter the importance of well-informed policy decisions on the battlefield and his experience includes becoming a scout sniper, fluent in Pashto, free-fall qualified and leading more than 40 combat missions in Afghanistan.
+Peter James Kiernan is a lifelong New Yorker who, after his community was intimately affected by the events of 9/11, enlisted in the U.S. Marine Corps after his 18th birthday.
+Peter excelled, becoming the youngest Marine Raider in the history of the Marine Special Operations Command (MARSOC).
+He also served as a scout sniper, became fluent in Pashto and free-fall qualified, and conducted more than 40 combat missions in Afghanistan.

-After nearly six years of service, Peter attended Columbia University, where he studied international relations in an effort to better understand the Afghanistan conflict in which he took part.
-In 2017, he received a Mitchell Scholarship to pursue a master’s in conflict resolution at Trinity College-Dublin.
-While studying the peace process in Northern Ireland, he explored fundamental aspects of conflict such as justice, trust and victimhood, to better understand why human nature often makes conflicts intractable.
-Reprocessing his experience of combat in academia added greater depth to his understanding about the inherent tradeoffs of policy-decisions and how conflicts are best resolved.
+After nearly six years of service, Peter attended Columbia University, where he studied International Relations in an effort to better understand the war in which he fought.
+In 2017, he received a Mitchell Scholarship to pursue a master’s in Conflict Resolution at Trinity College-Dublin.
+While studying the peace process in Northern Ireland, he explored fundamental aspects of conflict such as justice, trust, and victimhood, in order to better understand why human nature often makes hostilities intractable.
+During this time, Peter continued his service working on nonprofits and later in the New York State Governor’s Office.